-5.4 The Risk Manager has coordinated a temporary resource to undertake the direct payment audits and also worked with Social Care and Business Support colleagues to improve the effectiveness of the audit process going forwards to better inform social work reviews of DP clients.
-Following on from work begun last year, new processes have now been developed and are being embedded.
-Additionally new staff have been appointed to audit direct payment applications and returns.
-All queries that are identified are reviewed and any requiring further input and support are forwarded to Internal Audit for independent examination.
+Plans are in place to continue to support the direct payment audits and also to work with Social Care and Business Support colleagues to improve the effectiveness of the audit process going forwards to better inform social work reviews of DP clients.
+Following on from work begun last year, new processes are being developed and embedded.